2022 Peel Region municipal elections: Ward 5

-Of the candidates, Hamid Akbar, Carolyn Parrish, and Domenica Laura Simone all replied to a questionnaire from Mississauga News.
-Bradley Macdonald is not.

-Bob Singh previously appeared on the list of registered candidates; it is presumed that he has withdrawn.
+Bob Singh previously appeared on the list of registered candidates; it is presumed that he withdrew.
 Ahmad Khan withdrew to run for Ward 5 Peel District School Board trustee.

 Ward 6

 The first registered candidate was Joe Horneck.
-Incumbent Ron Starr is seeking re-election to a fifth term, amid an unsettled investigation.
+Incumbent Ron Starr sought re-election to a fifth term, amid an unsettled investigation.

-Incumbent Ron Starr is in his fourth term on Mississauga council.
+Incumbent Ron Starr was in his fourth term on Mississauga council.
 During the 2018 election, Starr registered to run for Region of Peel Chair — at that point intended to be a directly elected position — leaving his original ward vacant.
 Faced with a crowded slate of nominees, Starr withdrew that nomination and returned to his original ward.
-He won by the slimmest margin in the election, with a Mississauga News columnist noting Joe Horneck's loss "more politically impressive" than some of the wins, having "almost unseated an entrenched council vet in a stable ward."
 Starr had suggested that the 2018–2022 term might be his last.
 Starr filed for re-election on June 27.

-Between 2019 and 2021, incumbent councillor Ron Starr is alleged to have keyed the car of councillor Karen Ras eight times.
+Between 2019 and 2021, incumbent councillor Ron Starr was alleged to have keyed the car of councillor Karen Ras eight times.
 Starr has denied that he is the person pictured in the footage.
 Ras filed a complaint into the matter, but police did not lay charges, "in consultation with the complainant and the Crown's office."
-Ras asked the City integrity commissioner Robert Swayze to investigate it as a violation of the council's code of conduct, however the code prevents investigation of possibly criminal acts.
+Ras asked the City integrity commissioner Robert Swayze to investigate it as a violation of the council's code of conduct, however the code prevented investigation of possibly criminal acts.
 According to Ras, Mayor Crombie declined to address the issue.
 As a result, Ras resigned in January 2022, taking a job elsewhere.
 After Ras later revealed details of the issue to the media, Mississauga City Council held an "hour-long" closed meeting, resulting in a motion to ask the integrity commissioner to investigate, and asking Starr to take a leave of absence.

-Of the candidates, Joe Horneck and Ron Starr replied to a survey from Mississauga News.
-Both Horneck and Starr appeared on a podcast from The Pointer.

 Sachin Ryan Kharbanda previously appeared on the list of candidates; Kharbanda has withdrawn.

 Ward 7

 Incumbent Dipika Damerla ran unsuccessfully for provincial office, during the previous term, receiving criticism for taking a leave of absence.

-Additional candidates include Leslie Zurek-Silvestri, former Art Gallery of Mississauga president.
+Additional candidates included Leslie Zurek-Silvestri, former Art Gallery of Mississauga president.
 An unreleased third-party investigation found her involved in "psychological harassment of others" and "workplace violence," which led to a series of events culminating in her being banned from Mississauga City Hall.

-Of the candidates, Amir Ali, Dipika Damerla, Mark Freeland, Iain McCallum, Maisa Salhia, and Leslie Zurek-Silvestri all replied to a questionnaire from Mississauga News.
-Ranjit Chahal did not reply.